 An exploration of themes in the family system that impact our culture and spiritual environment.
-This course will equip the student to understand, interact, intervene, and impact the family system of this generation.
+This course will equip the student to understand, interact with, intervene in, and impact the family system of this generation.
 3 Semester Hours

 BIBM 8311 Theology Design and Practical Ministry